nstanford5/ERC20/ERC20.md

 Now we can set the Views related to our token metadata.

-Remember, this information is already available, because we published it to the blockchain, but it is acessible with some difficulty.
+This information is already available, because we published it to the blockchain, but it is accessible with some difficulty.

 `View`s make this as simple as defining a function to provide the information to the frontend.